ubahnverleih/WoBike/Flamingo.md

 ### Add User Info

-:warning: This only applies to accounts that haven't already been created, but it is recommended that you sign up through the Flamingo App and not through their API directly. :warning:
+:warning: This only applies to accounts that haven't already been created, but it is recommended that you setup your account in the Flamingo app and not sign up through their API. :warning:

 **Method**: `POST`